Dr. David R. Greenwood

 - Senior Fellow (2001–2006), School of Earth Sciences, University of Melbourne, Melbourne, Australia.

-I use the fossil record of terrestrial plants (fossil leaves, pollen and spores) to reconstruct climates of the geological past, and the forest ecosystems they represent.
-Details about my research program can be found on the Research Projects page.
+The Greenwood lab uses the fossil record of terrestrial plants (fossil leaves, pollen and spores) to reconstruct climates of the geological past, and the forest ecosystems they represent.
+Details about our research program can be found on the Research Projects page.

 Thanks to funding from: